Information for Victims of the Mountain Fire: Camarillo, California

 Recent News and Updates

 According to reports, the Mountain Fire started the morning of Wednesday, November 6, close to Balcom Canyon Road and Bradley Road.
 The fire spread rapidly as a result of Santa Ana winds, which caused embers to travel over the 118 freeway.
-As of Monday, 19,900 acres were burned, with containment at around 98%.
-Firefighters from local departments, including Pasadena, took part in efforts to combat the blaze, but other fires in the area were competing for resources.
+As of Wednesday, 19,900 acres were burned, but containment is approaching 100%.
+Cleanup efforts aimed at clearing the scene of hazardous waste and debris start this week.

 Reports state that the flames impacted some homes in Camarillo Heights, making them part of more than 243 structures destroyed.
-Another 127 were damaged.
-Additionally, Ventura County suffered a loss of over $6 million in crops and the total economic loss will likely be around $100 million.
+Another 123 were damaged.
+Additionally, Ventura County suffered a loss of over $7 million in crops and agricultural damage, along with total economic losses estimated at around $100 million.
 Evacuations affected Moorpark, Camarillo, Camarillo Heights, and Santa Paula, with people fleeing from 2,912 homes, although, thankfully, those evacuation orders were lifted.
 Cal Fire reported that six people suffered injuries, and Ventura County reported ten, some as a result of smoke inhalation.
-Current and predicted weather conditions include high winds but not as severe as last week.
-Humidity levels also rose to between 70 and 80%, which helped slow the spread.
 There is some indication that Ventura County residents may not be eligible for individual assistance funding from FEMA.
+However, the fire-related damage may meet the threshold for low-interest Federal Small Business Administration loans.
 Governor Gavin Newsom issued an executive order on November 15 to support continued response efforts.

 At this point, it is still not clear what started the fire, but it is possible that those who experienced losses may have opportunities to recover compensation.
 We will know more about potential avenues for compensation once the cause and origin are reported.